menna566/Retina-Damage-Classification-/README.md

 ![Alt text](https://github.com/menna566/Retina-Damage-Classification-/blob/main/photo_6025840907745606852_m.jpg)

--we observe that the training loss was closs to the validation loss so i think our model dont have overfitting
+-we observe that the training loss was close to the validation loss so i think our model dont have overfitting

 ## Deployment
 we also deployed our model using Flusk API and it classified our sample right as we see below :